lukso-network/docs/docs/guides/browser-extension/sign-in-with-ethereum.md

 # Sign-in with Ethereum

-This guide will teach you how to sign a mesage using the [Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) standard in order to be able to sign human readable messages and get their signature verified on the Universal Profile.
+This guide will teach you how to sign a message using the [Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) standard to be able to sign human-readable messages and get their signature verified on the Universal Profile.

 ## Sign a mesage